Insidiae/perpetual-testing-initiative/Round 0/log.md

 **Thoughts:** We're so close to hitting the 100 day mark!
 The ZTM Web & Mobile Designer course is most likely the last course I'll be completing for this round, and I'll just save the other ones for the new round next year.
 It's definitely a lot more chill compared to the previous courses I've completed this round, but it's nice to learn some design fundamentals before diving deep into more advanced stuff next year 😉

 **Link to work:** N/A

+### Day 90: Saturday, December 4th, 2021

+**Today's Progress**: Finished the Wireframes, Prototypes, and Feedback sections of the ZTM Web & Mobile Designer course.

+**Thoughts:** Still have to get used to the user interface, but creating wireframes for web and mobile apps in Figma was really smooth!
+I can see how this workflow can be used in my next projects as an initial design step.
+Good stuff!

+**Link to work:** N/A